 The essence of Dementia Friendly River Forest is to support people with dementia to be involved in activities and social opportunities that provide meaning and purpose in their lives for as long as possible.
-Through the creation of Dementia Friendly River Forest, we will tackle social isolation and stigma through education and awareness.

 Dementia Friendly Westmont seeks to reduce stigma and increase support for those living with dementia by through education and coordination of resources.